yunfan/punyforth/README.md

 Punyforth does not have local variables, instead values are kept on a stack.
 This stack is used only for storing data.
 There is a separate return stack that stores information about nested subroutin calls.
 Both stacks are first-class in the language.

+As a consequence of the stack, Punyforth uses a form of syntax known as Reverse Polish Notation.

 The following code calculates *3 * 3 + 2 * 2* and prints out *13*.

 ```forth